aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

   <img src="https://github.com/user-attachments/assets/68cf7f2e-1061-4f6f-8f93-5fc685c556da" width="500">
 </p>

 All of the sensors are mounted on the front of the Romi using standoffs due to compatible mounting points on the chassis between the IR and bump sensors, making 3D-printing a custom adapter unnecessary.
-Accessories such as the HC-05 Bluetooth Module and the Voltage reader circuit were taped on to the romi.
+Accessories such as the HC-05 Bluetooth Module and the Voltage reader circuit were taped on to the Romi.
 CAD Files of the robot have been included with accurate sensor placement.

 ### Bill of Materials